 Every year the PAC hosts thousands of local students for professional, educational and extremely fun live-arts performances through the School Matinee Program.
-Starting in 2014 and thanks in large part to the Foundation’s generous members and the Howard J. Miossi Charitable Trust, nearly 6,000 students attended an SMP performance for free.
+Starting in 2014 and thanks in large part to the Foundation’s generous members and the Harold J. Miossi Charitable Trust, nearly 6,000 students attended an SMP performance for free.
 Every year since, the program has expanded to accommodate the growing needs of the San Luis Obispo K-12 community.

 The 2017-18 season will see 10,000 students from 80 schools attending one of twelve performances at the PAC.
 100% of admission costs are covered for all students, teachers and chaperones who attend.
 Starting in 2016 and thanks to the incredible support of the George Hoag Family Foundation and the Community Foundation SLO, the Foundation is able to offer transportation subsidies of up to $1,000 to all schools who request the funding.

 An elementary school teacher from Carissa Plains who took her class to a School Matinee Performance recently wrote to us that: